blacksoulgem95/blacksoulgem95/README.md

 - 🌱 I’m currently learning Android and iOS Development
 - ⚓️ I have a solid knowledge of Java, Kotlin & JavaScript
-- 🥅 2024 Goals: Relocate and go back to actually writing code for work
+- 🥅 2024 Goals: Relocate anywhere but Italy and go back to actually writing code for work ( ☑️ )
 - ⚡ Fun fact: I love to play multiple instruments and do D&D nights
 - 😄 My pronouns are: she/her